UCAS code: CC80

 The foundation year provides students with non-standard entry qualifications with a thorough and supportive academic preparation for successful degree level study.
 The foundation year will introduce students to a variety of proven learning and assessment methods that they will likely encounter in their degree.
 On successful completion of the foundation year, students will progress to the psychology degree delivered at the University Campus Oldham, where they will continue to receive tailored personal and academic support.

 Students will be introduced to traditional areas of human psychology such as cognitive psychology, biopsychology, and social and developmental psychology.
 The programme will be delivered in an active environment with an emphasis on practical experience, to support to learning of subject knowledge and academic skills.

-The foundation year will focus on core modules in Academic Literacy and Critical Thinking (20 credits), Essential Cognitive and Biological Psychology (20 credits), Exploring Psychology and IT (30 credits), Fundamental Social and Development Psychology (20 credits) and Introduction to Research Methods in Psychology (30 credits).
+The foundation year will focus on core modules in Academic Study Skills (20 credits), Essential Psychology (20 credits), Exploring Psychology in Groups (20 credits), Introduction to Research Methods in Psychology (40 credits), Social and Developmental Psychology (20 credits).
 Students will have opportunity to develop specific areas of interest through group work and discussion.

 As part of the core module in Academic Literacy and Critical Thinking, students will be provided with information about the benefits of gaining Graduate Basis for Chartered Membership of the BPS.

 A core aspect of the foundation year in psychology is the provision of the core module research methods and statistics.
 Teaching and practical activities within workshops aim to introduce students to fundamental topics in psychology.
 Students will have the opportunity to engage in practical workshops and make use of dedicated laboratory space.